gabegomez014/Redirect_Manager/README.md

 This is the README for Redirect Manager.

 **************************************************************************************************************************
-Source code kept by the company I worked on this project for, Citrix.
+Source code kept by the company (Citrix Systems).
 **************************************************************************************************************************